trueos/sysadm-docs/client_handbook/sysadmclient.rst

 * **Description:** If available, displays text describing the server.

-Underneath the chart is a row with multiple buttons:
+Underneath the chart is a row with multiple buttons.
+They are, from left to right:

-* **Play Icon:** Starts the selected service.
+* **Play:** Starts the selected service.

-* **Pause Icon:** Stops the selected service.
+* **Pause:** Stops the selected service.

-* **Reload Icon:** Restarts the selected service.
+* **Reload:** Restarts the selected service.

-* **Power On Icon:** Enables the service to automatically start on boot.
+* **Power On:** Enables the service to automatically start on boot.

-* **Power Off Icon:** Disables the service from starting on boot.
+* **Power Off:** Disables the service from starting on boot.

-Hovering over any of these icons will display a helpful description across the bottom of the window.
+Hovering over any of these icons displays a helpful description across the bottom of the window.

-.. index:: sysadm, configuration, tasks
+.. index:: task manager
 .. _Task Manager:

 Task Manager